Some skin conditions cause hard bumps on scalp to form. Having these bumps on the scalp can be disturbing but usually, it’s not a cause for concern.

 The Bottom Line

-Hard bumps on the scalp caused by some skin problems like folliculitis, dandruff, head lice, or allergy.
+Hard bumps on scalp are caused by some skin problems like folliculitis, dandruff, head lice, or allergy.
 Scalp bumps cause pain, irritation, redness, and itching.
 You may also feel tenderness or soreness in the area of the bump.

 Your doctor can examine your scalp, diagnose your case, and prescribe the right medications.
 So speak with a doctor if notice lumps on the scalp.